mrcgrtz/jquery-externalize/README.md

 </script>
 ```

-This becomes a link with an “onClick” event to open a new window:
+This becomes a link with an `onClick` event to open a new window:

 ``` html
 <p><a href="/download/sample.pdf" rel="external" title="Opens in a new window">Download PDF</a></p>